RosettaCommons/documentation/rosetta_basics/options/score-options.md

                                            during optH.
 [String]
 -score:hbond_bb_per_residue_energy         In score tables, separate backbone hydrogens bond energies per residue.
                                            (By default, bb hbonds are included in the total energy, but not per residue
                                            energies.
-Note that this may lead to a slowdown in packing)
+Note that this may lead to a slowdown in packing) [Boolean]
 ```

 ##See Also